ashwinikrishnajirao/Beginner-HTML/README.md

 These projects serve as milestones in my journey of learning HTML and web development.
 They reflect my understanding of HTML form creation, basic JavaScript interactions, and web page structuring.

 Feel free to explore and modify the code!
-Suggestions and feedback are welcome.
+These are my old projects, so no more enhancements will be made from my end.